 The small-town Minnesota native playing in only her 16th game in a Cats uniform went on to score a season-high 20 points.
 Scheid — who spent her entire basketball career up to her freshman season in Evanston as a center — claims she shot less than 10 3-pointers in high school.
 Yet on that Tuesday night at Welsh-Ryan Arena, she nailed all four of her triples.

 “We weren’t looking at her as a pure 3-point shooter,” coach Joe McKeown said.
 “But after that game, I was like, ‘Maybe we’re missing something here.
 Maybe we should get her more shots and get her on the floor more.’”

 More than three years later, Scheid is the top 3-point shooter in the nation.
-On the season, Scheid has nailed 72 triples at a 48.6 percent clip, averages 11.8 points per game and was named to the All-Big Ten First Team by Big Ten coaches Monday.
+On the season, Scheid has nailed 72 triples at a 48.6 percent clip, averaged 11.8 points per game and was named to the All-Big Ten First Team by Big Ten coaches Monday.

-As Scheid and No. 11 NU heads to Indianapolis this weekend as the No. 2 seed in the Big Ten Tournament, the senior will be relied on for her long-range prowess.
+As Scheid and No. 11 NU head to Indianapolis this weekend as the No. 2 seed in the Big Ten Tournament, the senior will be relied on for her long-range prowess.
 Over the Cats’ recent nine-game win streak, she has shot better than 50 percent from deep.

 Coming from a town of around 23,000 people, the three-time captain never thought she would dominate from behind the arc.

 “I know that if I put my mind to anything, I can achieve it,” Scheid said.